ProDefense/Hawk/README.md

 Hawk
 </h1>

-Hawk is a lightweight Golang tool designed to monitor the `sshd` and `su` services for passwords on Linux systems.
-It reads the content of the proc directory to capture events, and ptrace to trace system calls related to password-based authentication.
+Hawk is a lightweight Golang tool designed to monitor the `sshd`, `sudo` and `su` services for passwords on Linux systems.
+It reads the content of the proc directory to capture events, and ptrace to trace syscalls related to password-based authentication.

 ## Features

-- Monitors SSH and SU commands for passwords
+- Monitors SSH, SUDO and SU commands for passwords
-- Reads memory from sshd and sudo system calls without writing to traced processes
+- Reads memory from sshd, sudo and sudo syscalls without writing to traced processes
-- Exfiltrates passwords via HTTP requests to a specified web server
+- Exfiltrates passwords via HTTP/S requests to a specified web server
 - Inspired by [3snake](https://github.com/blendin/3snake)

 ## Build